 [gestures to dead man with peaceful facial expression]

-Dr. Jeremy Stone: Are you sure this isn't coronary?
+Dr. Jeremy Stone: Are you sure that isn't coronary?

-Dr. Mark Hall: No, coronary is painful.
+Dr. Mark Hall: No. Coronary's painful.
 They should grimace.

 Dr. Jeremy Stone: If it was fast, they wouldn't have time.